jhng83/Headpose_Estimation/README.md

 # Headpose
-Acquire live video feed and perform head pose estimation on user.
+Acquire live video feed from webcam and perform head pose estimation on user.
 Outputs yaw and pitch angle in C#.

 Make sure to have the following environment configured before running your codes: